StackExchange/stack-blog/_posts/2016-04-27-Plurastic-meetings.md

  - culture
 ---

 Running a good meeting is the [FizzBuzz](https://en.wikipedia.org/wiki/Fizz_buzz) of management – for a manager, it should be nearly effortless.
-People should leave our meetings gratified that it was time well spent.
+Attendees should leave gratified that it was time well spent.

-In the context of [servant leadership](http://avc.com/2012/02/the-management-team-guest-post-from-joel-spolsky/), it’s our job as managers to ensure that meetings meet this high bar.
+In the context of [servant leadership](http://avc.com/2012/02/the-management-team-guest-post-from-joel-spolsky/), it’s our job as managers to ensure that our time together meets this high bar.

 ###Optimize for presence
 Meetings are synchronous communication.
 In programming parlance, they are *blocking*, which is to say they prevent other work from being done.
 They are expensive in terms of both actual time and [context switching](http://blog.codinghorror.com/the-multi-tasking-myth/).